welovemedia/ffmate-docs/docs/ffmate-internals.md

     *   Tasks are processed based on their **Priority** (higher priority first) and then by creation time.
     *   Initially, tasks are in the `QUEUED` status.
 *   **Concurrency Control:**
-    *   `FFmate` limits the number of tasks running simultaneously.
+    *   FFmate limits the number of tasks running simultaneously.
     *   This limit is controlled by the `--max-concurrent-tasks` server setting.
     *   When a slot becomes available, the next task from the queue starts processing.
 *   **Task Lifecycle:** Once a task is selected from the queue:
     *   Its status is updated to `RUNNING`.
     *   **Pre-processing:** If a pre-processing script is defined, it is executed before `ffmpeg`.
     *   **`ffmpeg` Execution:** The primary transcoding command (`ffmpeg`) is executed.
-    *   **Progress Monitoring:** `FFmate` monitors `ffmpeg`'s output to track progress (e.g., percentage complete, time remaining).
+    *   **Progress Monitoring:** FFmate monitors `ffmpeg`'s output to track progress (e.g., percentage complete, time remaining).
 This progress is updated in the database and pushed via `WebSockets`.
     *   **Post-processing:** If a post-processing script is defined and `ffmpeg` completed successfully, the post-processing script is executed.
     *   **Completion:** The task status is updated to reflect the outcome: `DONE_SUCCESSFUL`, `DONE_ERROR`, or `DONE_CANCELED`.
 Error details are captured if applicable.
 *   **Notifications:** Throughout a task's lifecycle, status changes and progress updates are broadcast via `WebSockets` (used by the `Web UI`) and can trigger configured `Webhooks`.

-These descriptions and diagrams should give users a clearer picture of the main data flows and component interactions within `ffmate`.